cyentific-rni/SAG/README.md

 * Motivations as presented in the [STIX Specification Version 2.1 Committee Specification 02 - Attack Motivation Vocabulary](https://docs.oasis-open.org/cti/stix/v2.1/cs02/stix-v2.1-cs02.html#_dmb1khqsn650).

-* A sector/industry taxonomy as presented right below.
+* A sector/industry taxonomy as presented right below. **Note that the sector/industry taxonomy for cyber threat intelligence is a work in progress from the [OASIS Threat Actor Context Technical Committee (TAC)](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tac)**.
+The specification perse will be referenced when it will reach the Committee Specification status/level from OASIS.

   * aerospace
     * aviation
   * agriculture